History of Forex: How the EUR USD Began

 However, one smart way of testing your forecasts without risking money, is with a demo trading account.
 A Forex demo trading account enables you to trade with virtual currency, in a risk-free trading environment, using real-time price information so you can hone your skills before starting on the real markets.

-Advanced traders even use demo accounts to test out new strategies, so it's not something that's only for beginner traders.
+Experienced traders even use demo accounts to test out new strategies, so it's not something that's only for beginner traders.

 Here's the good news: one of the upshots of the financial crisis was increased communication from the FED.